noahgrant/resourcerer/README.md

 }, {cacheFields: ['userId']});
 ```

-The `cacheFields` static property is important here, as we'll see in a second; it is a list of model properties that `withResources` will use to generate a cache key for the model.
+The `cacheFields` static property is important here, as we'll see in a second; it is a list of model properties that `resourcerer` will use to generate a cache key for the model.
 It will look for the `userId` property in the following places, in order:

 1. the `options` object it is initialized with
 1. the `attributes` object it is initialized with